Makeover for the nation’s largest hunter and boater education and licensing program.

 ORS was implemented as a staged-replacement of a legacy operation that had evolved over many years.
 The Element LMS established a centralized training database of record for the agency’s massive and growing base of 1.2 million learners.
 AWS GovCloud hosting accommodates high data volumes that are also highly-seasonal.

 Hunter-education participants and boater-education participants find courses online by location (maps and driving distance), register, and receive reminders.
 After their course completions and fee payments qualify them, participants are notified.
-Hunters can print their new hunter’s license, and boaters can print their new boat operator’s license.
-This procedure replaced the agency’s internal printing and mailing of certificates, eliminating waiting time for participants and saving costs for printing and postage.
+Hunters can print their new hunting licenses, and boaters can print their new boat operator’s licenses.
+This replaced the agency’s internal printing and mailing of certificates, eliminating waiting time for participants and saving costs for printing and postage.
 Element added 2-D bar codes to hunter licenses and boat operator certificates.

-Element established new e-commerce operations where vendors submit course completion data and process vendor fee collections directly into Texas.gov.
-In a separate portal, live course instructors process class rosters with test scores and submit fees collected from learners.
+Element established new e-commerce operations where volunteer instructors and third-party course vendors submit course completion data and fee collections directly into Texas.gov.
+In one portal, live course instructors process class rosters with test scores and submit fees collected from learners.
 Element incorporated business logic to parse instructor types because volunteers who are state employees collect fees but cannot charge for their training.
-We implemented a faster scoring scheme for live instructors so the agency could eliminate the vintage bubble scoring method.
+Element implemented a fast scoring scheme for live instructors so the agency could eliminate a vintage bubble scoring method.
+In a separate portal, third party course vendors submit scheduled fee collections.

-Next Element integrated the central database with the agency’s statewide point-of-sale system to network of 1,700 retail locations.
+Next Element integrated the central database with the agency’s statewide point-of-sale system that includes 1,700 retail locations.
 This meshed current licensing transactions with purchases of the many kinds of permits (e.g., deer tags).
-Further, Element integrated the central database with the agency’s game warden smart phone app to feed current license and permit credential to 500 game wardens dispersed around the state.
+Further, Element integrated the central database with the agency’s game warden smart phone app to feed current license and permit credentials to 500 game wardens dispersed across the state.
 The app reads the 2D bar codes to enable fast, accurate access to a hunter’s or boater’s credentials.